amy_huesgen@hotmail.com

 When I’m not reading or sketching out ideas, you can usually find me outside enjoying a walk, looking for inspiration, or wandering into a bookstore—because that always seems to happen.

-An Amazing Elementary Librarian to Follow:
+Amazing Teachers & Librarians to Follow:

-I have been fortunate enough to work with amazing educators for 30 years.
-Librarians have been the most resourceful, kind, and loving people I’ve had the pleasure to know and learn from.
-Currently one of the best I can recommend following is Melanie Wood.
+Another is Melanie Wood.
 She was born to a librarian (one of the best I’ve known), became an award winning teacher, and then on to an amazing librarian herself.
 I just love seeing all of the innovative, imaginative, child centered things she does in her library.
 If you want good recommendations or just want to see cool stuff… follow her!
-Instagram: melanie_in_the_library Facebook: Melanie In The Library
+Instagram: melanie_in_the_library Facebook: Melanie In The Library.

 Super Cool Bookstores to Follow: